Our role in Europe

 The Revised Professional Qualifications Directive

-Over the last two years we have reported on the process which the European Commission undertook to review and revise the Professional Qualifications Directive (PQD).
-After a lengthy review process, which ARB along with relevant UK government departments and key stakeholders actively engaged, the Commission formally published the revisions to the Directive in January 2014.
-Member states were given two years within which to adopt the revisions and transpose them into their own national legislation.
-The UK, along with all other European member states therefore has to ensure that its legislation is updated in accordance with the Directive by January 2016.
-This process commenced in 2014 and will continue throughout 2015.
+After conducting a lengthy review process, the European Commission formally published the revisions to the Professional Qualifications Directive in January 2014.
+The Commission gave Member States two years within which to adopt the revisions and transpose them into their own national legislation.
+The UK, along with all other European Member States, therefore had to ensure that its legislation was updated in accordance with the Directive by mid-January 2016.
+This process commenced in 2014 and continued throughout 2015.

 The revised Directive includes the following changes which are relevant to architects and our work: